mosh3eb/merlin/docs/source/user_guide/measurement_strategy.rst

 connecting two quantum layers (e.g. when the second one uses amplitude encoding) or for analytical purposes when studying quantum systems.

-Adding detectors corresponds to performing a measurement of the quantum state, which collapses it and is therefore incompatible with amplitude retrieval.
-Thus, this measurement strategy **requires that no detectors are defined**.
+Adding photon loss or detectors corresponds to performing a measurement of the quantum state, which collapses it and is therefore incompatible with amplitude retrieval.
+Thus, this measurement strategy **requires that no noise model or detectors are defined**.

 .. code-block:: python